BuildEmpire/apartment/README.md

 ```

-<b>Important:</b> You should write your own authentication method before apartment to make sure that the user has
+Important: You should write your own authentication method before apartment to make sure that the user has
 permission to access it.
 This falls outside of apartment's scope of work.

 Creating a new apartment